frenchypeanut/rockside/doc/installation/k8s/README.md

 ## Create ConfigMap

-Create a config to contains the configuration to will be shared between the different part deployment of rockside.
+Create a ConfigMap to keep the configuration to share between the different rockside deployments.

-Edit the rockside-config.yaml file and add the url where your app will be available.
+Edit the rockside-config.yaml file and add the URL where the rockside app will be available.

 ```
 app_url: https://cloud.rockside.io